 For the discussion of the FMA in the present case we start with the time-evolution operator over the full period.
-We note that here \(\theta_0(2\pi)=0\) and hence \(H_I(t)\) remains periodic, which is a direct result by the GP symmetry.
+We note that here \(\theta_0(2\pi)=0\) according to Eq.~\eqref{eq:theta_n_0_d} and hence \(H_I(t)\) remains periodic, which is a direct result by the GP symmetry.
 Thus from Eq.\ (\ref{eq:qen}), we can directly read off

 Using Eqs.\ (\ref{eq:angle_axis_AC_1}) and (\ref{eq:A1}), the first order Magnus approximation thus generally yields

 which under cosine-driving becomes